In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 Social Media Signals Directly Influence Search Rankings

-So creating viral content that blows up social media may help you indirectly improve your search engine visibility.
+Therefore, creating viral content that blows up social media may help you indirectly improve your search engine visibility.

 Duplicate Content Penalty